Ram pressure stripping in the EAGLE simulation: Conclusions

 \item A median of $33\%$ of the gas that is initially in the ionized halo of our galaxies becomes neutral at some point during their evolution (though it may become ionized again later).
 This enhances the density of the gas in a way that cannot be predicted by simplified models (Figure \ref{fig10}, center column), making it more resistant to stripping.

 \item We find that there seems to be a confining force on the gas in our galaxy sample that is stronger at higher ram pressure and leads to the gas being less diffuse than expected from its kinematic initial conditions (Figures \ref{fig9} and \ref{fig10}).
-We find that at least some of this effect may be explained by deflection of ICM gas around the galaxy by the galactic gas (Figure \ref{fig11}).

 \end{enumerate}